UK's Prince Harry quits battlefield as royal family reshapes

 His office said on Friday the prince, a captain in the army who is fourth in line to the British throne, would transfer to a desk job having just finished an attachment that took him to Afghanistan as an attack helicopter pilot.

-Among his tasks will be helping to organise Trooping the Colour, an annual military parade and fly-past in London to celebrate the birthday of his grandmother, the queen, who turns 88 this year.
+Among his tasks will be helping to organize Trooping the Colour, an annual military parade and fly-past in London to celebrate the birthday of his grandmother, the queen, who turns 88 this year.

 Harry, 29, spent 3-1/2 years on attachment to the Army Air Corps and returned a year ago from a 20-week posting in Afghanistan, his second tour of duty in the country.